-► Outdoor Adventures at Biltmore: Experience the thrill of a raptor flying to your hand with a new falconry offering or fly fish from a kayak. ► Asheville Rooftop Bar Tours, offering a bird's-eye view from some of the city's newest scenic venues. ► Sit, stay and explore with the Dog City Tour, starting at Asheville's Dog Welcome Center (the first of its kind in the country) with stops at local shops and breweries catering to pups, plus a special dining experience for people and their canine companions. ► Namaste in Nature leads tours through the mountians for folks wanting a deeper connection with the world around them.
-New offerings include mountaintop yoga, waterfall hikes and a Sunset and Full Moon
+▶ NEW Asheville Wellness Tours is now offering sunset yoga hikes. ► Outdoor Adventures at Biltmore: Ride the remote trails of America's Largest Home via electronic recumbent tricycle on the Outrider Tour, experience the thrill of a raptor flying to your hand with a new falconry offering or fly fish from a kayak.
+Asheville Rooftop Bar Tours, offering a bird's-eye view from some of the city's newest scenic venues. ► Sit, stay and explore with the Dog City Tour, starting at Asheville's Dog Welcome

+Center (the first of its kind in the country) with stops at local shops and breweries catering to pups, plus a special dining experience for people and their canine companions.
+Namaste in Nature leads tours through the mountians for folks wanting a deeper connection with the world around them.
+The NEW Deluxe Triple Waterfall Hike is a half-day hike to three area wateralls with yoga and meditation, as well as photo opportunities of your downward dog by a cascading stream.